connor-makowski/django_sockets/README.md

         ]
     ```
 5. Create a new file called `ws.py` and place it in `myapp`.
+    - This file will hold the websocket server logic.
+    - Define a `SocketServer` class that extends `BaseSocketServer`.
+        - Define a `configure` method to set the cache hosts.
+        - Define a `connect` method to handle logic when a client connects.
+        - Define a `receive` method to handle logic when a client sends data.
+    - Define a `get_ws_asgi_application` function that returns a URL Router with the websocket routes.
+        - This is where you can apply any needed middleware.

     `myapp/ws.py`
     ```py
     from django.urls import path